rb-thompson/team-wednesday/README.md

 2. **Welcome Message**: Write or generate a welcome message for our team.
 3. **Footer**: Add a footer with a hyperlink and copyright information.

+Each person in the group can choose a task to complete.
+As we finish tasks, we will make new ones based on feedback.

 ## Getting Started with GitHub

 ### Step 1: Clone the Repository